tridenda/AddictionMeter/README.md

 If you're interested in running or contributing to the project, feel free to clone the repository and follow the setup instructions provided in the project folder.

+## 📄 License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---

 *Made with ❤️ as a final thesis project in Computer Science.*